Home /Blog /

 3. Let Product Usage Decide When You Reach Out

 A customer who hasn't logged in for ten days needs a different message than one who logs in daily but never touches your newest feature.
-Sending both the same "check out what's new" email misses both problems.
+Sending both the same "Check out what's new" email misses both problems.

 • Skip outreach entirely for customers already engaging well.
 More messages isn't the goal.